ClusterHQ/flocker/docs/flocker-features/flockerctl.rst

 Install & Configure
 ===================

-You can use ``flockerctl`` with Flocker installed via :ref:`any installation method <supported-orchestration-frameworks>`.

-Install it with:
+Run the following command to install ``flockerctl``:

 .. prompt:: bash $

    curl -sSL https://get.flocker.io |sh

-If you used our :ref:`CloudFormation installer <cloudformation>` to create your cluster, or an alternative method such as a manual installation, you will need to set some environment variables for ``flockerctl`` to pick up:
+You will need to set some environment variables which define the address and credentials that ``flockerctl`` will use to connect to the Flocker control service:

 * ``FLOCKER_CERTS_PATH`` - typically ``/etc/flocker`` if you're running ``flockerctl`` from a node in the cluster, otherwise, where your certificates are stored.
 * ``FLOCKER_USER`` - the name of a flocker user which has ``.key`` and ``.crt`` file in the certs path.
 See :ref:`generate-api-standalone-flocker`.